rust-lang/rust/text/0000-cargo-build-command.md

 link to a library.

 For this reason, the `rustc` CLI will grow the ability to link to arbitrary libraries at build time.
-This is motivated by the build scripts which cargo is growing, but it likely useful for custom rust compiles at large.
+This is motivated by the build scripts which Cargo is growing, but it likely useful for custom Rust compiles at large.

 Note that this RFC does not propose style guidelines nor suggestions for usage of `-l` vs `#[link]`.
-For cargo it will later recommend discouraging use of `#[link]`, but this is not generally applicable to all rust code in existence.
+For Cargo it will later recommend discouraging use of `#[link]`, but this is not generally applicable to all Rust code in existence.

 ## Declaration of native library dependencies

 Today Cargo has very little knowledge about what dependencies are being used by a package.
 By knowing the exact set of dependencies, Cargo paves a way into the future to extend its handling of native dependencies, for example downloading precompiled libraries.
-This extension allows cargo to better handle constraint 5 above.
+This extension allows Cargo to better handle constraint 5 above.

 ```toml